clux/facemaulers/pcs/skipper.md

 ### Shadowfell Travel
 Pirates of the caribbean style.
 Certain point in the lake, Arcanist's Magic Aura.
-Turn the rotor 90deg, reverse phantom steed.
+Turn the rotor 90deg down, reverse phantom steed.

-Boat begins to rotate (keel over).
+Boat begins to rotate (keel over backwards).
+It's being pulled under by the engine.
 When it's under, you need to prestidigitation the water away.
 You then see the green acid lake below.

 ### Last Travel